 “So we practice this to show different customs that other people have.”

 Hummel-Schmidt has also incorporated German traditions in the Lower School, such as sharing German holidays like St. Martin and St. Nicholas with other students.

 The teaching veteran also helps her fellow teachers understand issues facing international families when they move to the U.S.

 “Since some faculty have never been to Europe,” Hummel-Schmidt said, “we have projects to help them understand the situation of an international family when they come over here.”

 Hummel-Schmidt says she enjoys all of the ways she serves CCES.
 She says, however, that being a teacher is what she was called to do.

 I love teaching,” Hummel-Schmidt said.
 “That's why I'm on this earth.
 Teaching is my life.
 It’s the core of my being.

 Fill out the form below and we’ll reach out to you to answer any of your questions or to schedule a free tour where you can see our campus and meet our amazing faculty!

-Christ Church Episcopal School (“CCES”) admits students of any sex, race, color, national or ethnic origin, creed, religion, or sexual orientation to all the rights, privileges, programs, and activities generally accorded or made available to students at CCES.
-CCES does not discriminate on the basis of sex, race, color, national or ethnic origin, creed, religion, or sexual orientation in the administration of its educational policies, admission policies, scholarship and loan programs, financial aid or other programs, or athletic or other school-administered programs and activities.
+Christ Church Episcopal School (“CCES”) admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at CCES.
+CCES does not discriminate on the basis of sex, race, color, national or ethnic origin, creed, religion, or sexual orientation in the administration of its educational policies, admission policies, financial aid, scholarship or other programs, or athletic or other school-administered programs and activities.